WFBC-FM: History

-In April 1994, WFBC-AM-FM was sold, and in 1995, after stunting with a disc jockey reading the local phone book, WFBC-FM switched to its current CHR format.
-This outraged many local Oldies listeners, and soon, 103.3 and 103.9 (WOLT and WOLI-FM) picked up the Oldies format.
+In April 1994, WFBC and WFBC-FM were sold, and in 1995, after stunting with a disc jockey reading the local phone book, WFBC-FM switched to its current CHR format.
+This outraged many local oldies listeners, and soon, 103.3 and 103.9 (WOLT and WOLI-FM) picked up the oldies format.

 In 1997, Tias Schuster was the station's mascot Buzzy Bee, later becoming afternoon DJ and music director.
 Schuster returned to the station as program director in 2012.

-WFBC added On Air With Ryan Seacrest in November 2008.
-The station's main competition has been Rhythmic CHR WHZT, owned by Summit Media, and Hot AC WMYI, owned by Clear Channel Communications, which later changed to adult hits.
+WFBC added On Air with Ryan Seacrest in November 2008.
+The station's main competition has been rhythmic CHR WHZT, owned by Summit Media, and hot AC WMYI, owned by Clear Channel Communications, which later changed to adult hits.

+On September 13, 2024, WFBC-FM began teasing a change coming on September 23 at 7:00 a.m..
+At that time, after a half-hour of three fake format changes (Christmas music as "Magic 93.7", classic hits as "Earth-FM", and classic hip-hop as "93.7 The Block"), the station announced the addition of the Jacksonville, Florida-based "Dex & Barbie T Show", hosted by Dex Mitchell and Barbie T. Whitmire, in afternoons.
+Mitchell and Whitmire had previously worked at WHZT prior to moving to WAPE-FM in Jacksonville in 2023.